MattPinder/MastersProject/README.md

 ## Parvi annotation

 Note similarity to 'alpha proteobacterium Mf 1.05b.01'
+* Appears to have been isolated from a dinoflagellate...
 * Start hypothetical check from 400 (430)

 * Many proteins in the 00900s either have no hits or only very poor ones...